jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-team-sharing-guide.md

 General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)

-Visit the [AdapTable Demo Site](https://demo.adaptabletools.com/) to see a number of AdapTable.
+Visit the [AdapTable Demo Site](https://demo.adaptabletools.com/) to see a number of AdapTable demos each illustrating a different function.

 ## Support